 - Groups Base DN: The active directory group's Distinguished Name.
 We use Group Base DN as group authentication checkpoint in AD hierarchy.

-- Account: User account from target AD server to bind.
-The user account syntax: sAMaccountName@ADDomainName
+- Bind Account: User account from target AD server to bind.
+The user account syntax: sAMaccountName@dc.dc

-- Password: The AD password of associated AD user account.
+- Password: The AD password associated to an AD user.

 - Test Connection: Click this button to check the availability of target AD server for authentication.

-- Add: Click this button to bind a validated AD server to Splashtop Gateway AD Server list.
+- Add: Click this button to bind a validated AD server to Splashtop Gateway.

 2. Add AD user or AD group

-Once an AD server has been successfully authenticated, it would appear to AD server list in System- Active Directory tab.
+Once an AD server has been successfully authenticated, you should go to Management - Settings - Authentication to check your AD Server has been added to Gateway.
 Now navigate to Management tab – Users, click on Add AD User button on the top.

 - Type: By selecting AD user, an AD individual user will be authenticated and added to Splashtop Gateway.
 Selecting AD group allows bulk authentication of its AD group members. (group members will have to login to Gateway Web portal first then displayed in the user list )